chinchalinchin/elara/src/source/02_research/00_palindromes/01_palindromes.rst

 The results derived in this work can be used to construct algorithms for searching for various classes of Palindromes.
 The general outline for one such algorithm is given in this section, and then an example implemention in Python is presented.

 A naive algorithm for filtering out Strings that cannot possibly be Palindromes might consist of inverting the strings and comparing them for equality.
 However, this would miss Palindromes with an imperfect aspect, as their symmetry does not manifest in the unreduced Alphabet.
-Without a *σ-reduction*, any algorithm that searchs for Palindromic String must be aware of the semantics of the Language in which it is searching.
-However, *σ-reduction* and the theorems proved over the course of this work allow algorithms to be constructed that are independent of the host Language.
+Without a *σ*-reduction, any algorithm that searchs for Palindromic String must be aware of the semantics of the Language in which it is searching.
+However, *σ*-reduction and the theorems proved over the course of this work allow algorithms to be constructed that are independent of the host Language.

 Moreover, as mentioned after the body Theorem 3.1.2, the *σ-reductions* reduce the complexity of searching for Palindromic strings.
 An Alphabet with less Characters can be traversed quicker.